ShunChi100/Random_stuff/note_lecture3.md

 $$\displaystyle{\mathrm{argmin}_{p}}-\log(\mathcal{L}(p)).$$
 The benefits of using the negative logarithm are
   - avoiding overflow or underflow
-  - changing the product of probabilities to the sum of probabilities.
+  - changing the product of probabilities to the sum of log probabilities.

 * Find the $p$ that minimize $-\log(\mathcal{L}(p))$.

 The solution is $\sqrt{\frac{3}{5}}$.
-It seems not like a fari coin.
+It seems not like a fair coin.
 (For a more careful conclusion, we need to estimate the confidence interval.)

 #### MLE for regression